Clement Twumasi

 Aims

-This research will focus on the dynamics of Gyrodactylus parasitic infections among fish.
+This research focused on the dynamics of Gyrodactylus parasitic infections among fish.
 Quite a bit is known about the dynamics of Gyrodactylus infections on a single fish, and there exist (agent based) simulation models that reproduce these dynamics.
-The overarching aim of this research is to produce a simulation model for Gyrodactylus infections across a whole population of fish, realistic enough that it can be used to inform management decisions for the control of Gyrodactylus infections.
-Aprroximate Bayesian Computation would be used for model calibration.
-Several other complex models would be developed for subsequent objectives.
+The overarching aim of this research was to produce a simulation model for Gyrodactylus infections across a whole population of fish, realistic enough that it can be used to inform management decisions for the control of Gyrodactylus infections.
+The Approximate Bayesian Computation (ABC) methodology was developed for complex model calibration.
+The study has motivated range of other research areas and important biological questions.

 Research area